lazd/lazd.github.io/source/posts/Macinpi - A Raspberry Pi powered Mac Classic.md

 I power it on.
 It smiles.
 I smile.
 A long lost friend.

-I back up its hard drive using an external SCSI enclosure and a PowerBook 1400C with PCMCIA Ethernet card.
+I back up its hard drive using an external SCSI enclosure and another, internet-connected Mac.
 I back up every single floppy disk from the plastic disk folio.
 Every byte of data I could read, I saved.
 All my old high scores.
 My collection of MOD music.
 My earliest essays and short stories.

 I relive the experience of it all.
 I relive the wonder.
-I'm taken back to a time when a black and white screen could show you all the color in the world, as long as you had your imagination.
+I'm taken back to a time when a black and white screen could show you all the color in the world, as long as you used your imagination.

-I never want to lose the ability to go back to that time when things were simpler.
-Not perfect, but simpler.
+As old hardware begins to fail and spare parts become scarce, pieces of the experience fall away.
+It's not the same to use old software on a sleek, new MacBook; the feeling just isn't there.

-So I built Macinpi.
+I never want to lose the ability to go back to that time when things were simpler, to feel the wonder I felt when I was a kid, so I built Macinpi; a new computer with the charm of an old computer, and a few new tricks behind its screen.

 ## Hardware

+No working computers were gutted in the making of this machine.
 Some of the pieces were leftover bits from someone else's simpler time, some new.
-No working computers were gutted in the making of this machine.

 ### Case